thephpleague/url/4.0/uri/extension.md

 ## Creating an URI object similar to HTTP URI

 Let say you want to create a `telnet` class to handle telnet URI.
 You just need to extends the <code>League\Uri\Schemes\Generic\AbstractHierarchicalUri</code> object and add telnet specific validation features to your class.
-Here's a quick example that you should further improve.
+Here's a quick example that you can further improve.

 ~~~php
 namespace Example;